Home

 1) The student does not fulfill the attendance requirements for theoretical and practical class hours as indicated on course syllabus.

-2) The student does not qualify to take the final exam due to failure to fulfill the course requirements as indicated on course syllabus.
+2) The student does not qualify to take the final exam due to failure to fulfill the course requirements as indicated in the course syllabus.

 3) The student has not taken the mid-term and final examinations.